bvm810/CQTdiff/README.md

 # diffusion-audio-restoration

-This repo is a fork of Eloi Moliner's [CQTDiff](https://github.com/eloimoliner/CQTdiff) diffusion model for solving inverse audio problems, [published in ICASSP 2023](https://arxiv.org/pdf/2210.15228).
+This repo is the ofificial repository of the paper "Diffusion-Based Denoising of Historical Recordings", submitted to the Journal of the Audio Engineering Society in October 2024.
+It also contains code and results for my [master's dissertation](https://www02.smt.ufrj.br/~bernardo.miranda/diffusion-denoising/dissertation.pdf), and is originally a fork of Eloi Moliner's [CQTDiff](https://github.com/eloimoliner/CQTdiff) diffusion model for solving inverse audio problems, [published in ICASSP 2023](https://arxiv.org/pdf/2210.15228).

-For my master's, I adapted the sampling classes of the original model in order to remove background noise in 78 RPM historical recordings.
-I also retrained it (using the [MAESTRO](https://magenta.tensorflow.org/datasets/maestro) dataset) for 44.1kHz sampling rate, as the original model was trained for 22.05kHz only.
+I adapted the original sampling classes of the CQTDiff model in order to remove perceptually distributed background noise in historical recordings.
+I also retrained the original model for 44.1kHz sampling rate using the [MAESTRO](https://magenta.tensorflow.org/datasets/maestro) dataset.

-Although the model was only tested on 78 RPM noise removal tasks, it should work for any additive degradation (random or not).
+The model was tested for removing 78 RPM disc noise in historical and artifcially contaminated recordings, and for removing tape hiss in artificially degraded signals.

 ## Dependencies